darkwintergrup/martfury-child/README.md

 ### Renaming
-You can of course rename the zip file so it isn't called martfury-child-theme-master.zip (you should do this so it makes more sense) and also change the "Theme Name" at the top of the style.css file.
+You can of course rename the zip file so it isn't called martfury-child-master.zip (you should do this so it makes more sense) and also change the "Theme Name" at the top of the style.css file.

 ### What changed
 - Added verifie icon for verified vendor on Product Page and Product Loop